labdao/LIPs/lip_1_governance_framework.md

 # Working Groups
 A working group member provides expertise and advice to labDAO.
 Working Group members should be able to provide objective advice, and must declare any pecuniary interests when providing that advice.
-Just like Working groups membership is not a compensated positop.
+Just like Working groups membership is not a compensated posit.
 In cases where working group members are paid (e.g., coordination working group), group members can be compensated in $LAB, stablecoins (such as USDC), or other incentive schemes decided by members on project basis.

 ## Core